HussainAther/philosophy/heuristic/problemsolving.md

 Meta-optimization seeks to approach the next level by iteratively generating inductive models (multiple restart optimization) and optimizing parameters of a process to generate an inductive model of an optimization problem.
-Optimizing a search process could include self-adaptation of mutation parameters (stop sizes) in the evolutionary strategies and evolutionary programming approaches.
+Optimizing a search process could include self-adaptation of mutation parameters (step sizes) in the evolutionary strategies and evolutionary programming approaches.

 ## Function approximation